 The Cooperative Angler Tagging Project collects data about fish species across Georgia's Coast.
-Since 1988, anglers have tagged more than 7,000 fish since it began in 1988.
+Since 1988, anglers have tagged more than 7,000 fish.
 Some of the fish that have been tagged are sheepshead, spotted seatrout, red drum, tripletail, and tarpon.
 The information from tagged fish yields life history data including growth, movement, and habitat preference.
 Currently, the targeted species are red drum, black drum, and tripletail.

 If you catch a tagged fish, anglers are encouraged to report the recapture as soon as possible.